Odile-Rothbart/SC6107/docs/security-analysis.md

 **Raffle:**
 - Rounds transition through states: `OPEN → CALCULATING → OPEN`
 - The `CALCULATING` state prevents new entries and additional draw requests
-- `s_players` array is reset after winner selection
+- Current round's `players` array is used for winner selection
-- Winner is recorded in `s_recentWinner` before payout
+- Winner is recorded in `round.winner` before payout

 ---